Represented by La Galería Rebelde

 Today, Clara continues creating images in photography but is now interested in constructing larger projects that include video, sculpture and performance.
 Her recent work has shifted to the construction of objects and sensorial sculptures that capture light, color and sound to convert spaces into holy experiences.
-Her last solo exhibition in Galería Rebelde in 2022, was a synthesis of a decade of her research, practical work and experimentation with video and performance.
+Her last solo exhibition at La Galería Rebelde in 2022, was a synthesis of a decade of her research, practical work and experimentation with video, sculpture and performance.

 Clara reflects on her work a personal connection with time.
 A way to solve questions and curiosities about her past and to create possible fictions and imaginaries about her present as a personal shelter.
 Her artistic work began with the photographic medium, using the camera and the manipulation of light as a channel to reveal mysteries of her ancestors, the transgenerational, what she inherited in her psyche, the archive, her childhood.
 As a photographer, flashes of light and the handling of it were always recognized elements in her intimate images.
 This language of light is continued in a new facet as a visual artist dedicated to objects, sculpture, collective performance, video art and the installation of diaphanous pieces that, through light, lead the viewer to wonder about the present.
 For de Tezanos, time is the great mystery of the world.
 A time that is heard as it passes, a time that stops, that happens from the past to the future.
 That mystery has been the center of her work, also nourished by the investigation of other branches of thought such as physics, astronomy and more esoteric pseudosciences.
 Her sculptures are also influenced by the iconography of religious traditions in Guatemala in its form and woodwork techniques, thinking of light as an element that for centuries has been associated with divinity.
 This influence allows her to think about the search for science, faith, metaphysics, myth and the magic of transforming ideas.
 Thus, her work starts from an oneiric intuition of perception and moves to a scientific research on the passage of time and the movement of the cosmos.
 Her work departs from the archive, accumulating images, materials and objects that later come to life in spatial compositions, as memory sets, as a daydream towards self-discovery, as a great philosophical mystery.
 For the artist, the light experience is a way of revealing or dazzling certainties, a mechanism to reverse our gaze towards our ancestors, question the paradoxes of our realities and provoke the contemplation of a natural phenomenon that behaves in infinite ways such as light.
 The translation of meanings to materials is also important in her practice, which is why she attributes personal knowledge to wood and diaphanous materials that produce in the objects the condition of reflection and refraction of light at the same time.
 Finally, her work speaks of the experience of light as the closest thing to the sacred, a time-space to be in communion with “the everything”, a way of creating more fables than theories about the universe.